yaapu/FrskyTelemetryScript/README.md

  - gps fix extendend status (2D,3D,DGPS,RTK)
  - gps HDop
  - satellite count (Note: the highest reported count is 15 sats due to telemetry library restrictions)
- - flight time (uses OpenTX timer 3)
+ - flight time (uses OpenTX timer 3) with vocal time alerts and spoken flight time
  - rssi value
  - transmitter voltage
  - home distance
  - horizontal ground speed or airspeed (available if configured in mission planner)
  - home heading as rotating triangle
- - mavlink messages with history accessible with [PLUS]/[MINUS] or by turning the [ENCODER] buttons
+ - mavlink messages with history accessible with [PLUS]/[MINUS] or by turning the [ENCODER] buttons (in Widget mode follow this [guide](https://github.com/yaapu/FrskyTelemetryScript/wiki/How-to-run-the-Yaapu-script-on-X10-and-X12-as-a-Widget#mandatory-steps))
- - english, italian and french sound files for selected events: battery levels, failsafe, flightmodes, alerts and landing
+ - english, italian, french and german sound files for selected events: battery levels, failsafe, flightmodes, alerts and landing

 ## Advanced Features

 - dual battery support (dual FLVSS and/or dual battery from ArduPilot) short press [ENTER] on Taranis or [ENCODER] on Horus to display second battery info.
-If a second battery is detected there will be a "B1+B2" label on screen.
+If a second battery is detected there will be a "B1+B2" label on screen (in Widget mode follow this [guide](https://github.com/yaapu/FrskyTelemetryScript/wiki/How-to-run-the-Yaapu-script-on-X10-and-X12-as-a-Widget#optional-steps))
  - capacity ovveride for battery 1 and 2
- - tracking of min/max values for battery/cell voltage, current, altitude, ground and vertical speed, short press [MENU] on Taranis or [SYS] on Horus to display them, an up pointing arrow will indicate max values whereas a down pointing arrow will indicate min values
+ - tracking of min/max values for battery/cell voltage, current, altitude, ground and vertical speed, short press [MENU] on Taranis or [SYS] on Horus to display them, an up pointing arrow will indicate max values whereas a down pointing arrow will indicate min values (in Widget mode follow this [guide](https://github.com/yaapu/FrskyTelemetryScript/wiki/How-to-run-the-Yaapu-script-on-X10-and-X12-as-a-Widget#optional-steps))

  ![X10 minmax](https://github.com/yaapu/FrskyTelemetryScript/raw/master/HORUS/IMAGES/x10minmax.png)